Devdas (1955 film)

-Devdas is a 1955 Indian Hindi-language period drama film directed by Bimal Roy, based on the Sarat Chandra Chattopadhyay novel Devdas.
-It starred Dilip Kumar in the titular role, Suchitra Sen in her Bollywood debut as Parvati "Paro", Vyjayanthimala in her first dramatic role where she played courtesan named Chandramukhi.
-Motilal, Nazir Hussain, Murad, Pratima Devi, Iftekhar, Shivraj were playing other significant roles along with Pran, Johnny Walker in extended cameo appearances.
+Devdas is a 1955 Indian Hindi-language period drama film directed by Bimal Roy, based on the 1917 Sarat Chandra Chattopadhyay novel Devdas.
+It starred Dilip Kumar in the title role, Suchitra Sen in her Bollywood debut as Parvati "Paro" and Vyjayanthimala in her first dramatic role as a tawaif named Chandramukhi.
+Motilal, Nazir Hussain, Murad, Pratima Devi, Iftekhar, Shivraj co-starred, along with Pran and Johnny Walker in extended cameo appearances.

 In 2005, Indiatimes Movies ranked the movie amongst the Top 25 Must See Bollywood Films.
-Devdas was also ranked at #2 on University of Iowa's List of Top 10 Bollywood Films by Corey K. Creekmur.
-The film was also noted for its cinematography and lighting under Kamal Bose, that enhanced the emotional torment of the tight-lipped protagonist played by Dilip Kumar.
+Bimal Roy's Devdas was also ranked at #2 on the University of Iowa's List of Top 10 Bollywood Films.
+The film was also noted for its cinematography and lighting by Kamal Bose.
 Forbes included Kumar's performance in the film on its list, "25 Greatest Acting Performances of Indian Cinema".
-Although Devdas was a moderate success at the box-office when initially released, partly due to its heavy theme and release of several Kumar's films around the same time including Azaad (1955), Uran Khatola (1955), and Insaniyat (1955), it found greater success in re-releases in subsequent years up till 1980s.
-The subsequent popularity of the film made the role essayed by Kumar amongst his most famous.
-The particular version of Devdas is considered to be the best-known and finest rendering of the novel.
+Although Devdas was a moderate success at the box-office when initially released, partly due to its heavy themes, and the release of several Kumar's films around the same time including Azaad (1955), Uran Khatola (1955), and Insaniyat (1955), it found greater success in re-releases in subsequent years.
+The subsequent popularity of the film made the role one of Kumar's most famous.
+It is considered to be the best-known cinematic rendering of the novel.